10 tips for maximising your time between now and Christmas

 No one can buy from you if they don’t know you are there, so think about the best ways to market your products or services so you can make as much money as possible over this time.
 This could be online with your website and social media, it could be direct marketing to target businesses, advertising, or networking.
 Just work out a clear budget which will give you a return on your investment and make sure that every marketing effort is related to your objectives.

-It’s not too late to capitalise on Halloween, but that window is closing fast, so get thinking about what you can do.
-Black Friday on November 24 is now the biggest shopping day of the year and allows retailers to discount their products for one to five days and boost those pre-Christmas sales.
+Black Friday 2020, on November 27, is now the biggest shopping day of the year and allows retailers to discount their products for one to five days and boost those pre-Christmas sales.
 It is an excellent opportunity if you sell products, and even service providers can use it as a marketing tool with a bit of creativity, so think about how you can tap into the customer spending at this time.

 Plan your actions for each day and decide what is the most urgent